BodenmillerGroup/IntroDataAnalysis/python/README.md

 *14.04.
 Version control using Git (Laura Kinkead)*
 17.04.
 Development environments, Q&A session

-Joint sessions and special sessions are indicated in italic.
+Joint sessions and special sessions are highlighted in italic font.

 ## Prerequisites